DataDog/integrations-extras/upstash/README.md

 ### Installation

 Visit [Upstash][4] to sign up for free.
-Once registered, visit the [Upstash integrations page][1] and add a Datadog integration.
-This guides you through the Datadog OAUTH2 flow to grant Upstash access to your database metrics.
+Once registered, visit the [Upstash integration tile][5] in Datadog and install the integration.
+Once installed, navigate to the **Configure** tab and click **Connect Accounts**.
+This will guide you through the Datadog OAuth flow to grant Upstash access to your database metrics.

 ### Uninstallation